Field connection basics (Themer)

 To do this, in your layout's first Heading module, you'd connect the Heading field to the Post Title.

-As long as the Theme Builder plugin (Beaver Themer) is installed, row and module settings that can take field connections appear with a plus sign next to them.
+As long as Beaver Themer is installed, whenever you're using the Beaver Builder editor, row and module settings that can take field connections appear with a plus sign next to them.
 When you click the plus sign, the eligible connections for that field are displayed, as shown in the following screenshot.
 You can scroll down through the list or use the search field at the top of the list and choose the connection you want.

 2. Photo module displays featured image

-Suppose you have a theme layout that applies to posts, and you want to display the Featured Image.
+Suppose you have a Themer layout that applies to posts, and you want to display the featured image.
 You could add a Photo module to your layout, then click the plus sign next to the Photo field to display the field connection choices, as shown in this screenshot.
 You can see that in this case the field connections are limited to images, such as featured images, author pictures, and custom fields that are defined as image data types.

 Field connections must match the setting's data type